aaamourao/clDES/README.md

 ## Introduction

-Efficient algorithms for **Discrete-Event Systems**, modeled as deterministic finite state automatons, operations targeting CPUs and GPGPU.
+Efficient algorithms for **Discrete-Event Systems**/deterministic finite state automatons operations targeting CPUs and GPGPU.
 A **Supervisor Synthesizer** algorithm is also available.